ALBA-Synchrotron/apg/recipe.Manually_run_quality_checks.md

 lintian -iI --suppress-tags-from-file=/root/lintian-tags.txt
 ```

-At least all lintian error messages have to be fixed/overrided.
+At least all lintian ERROR messages have to be fixed/overrided.
+WARNINGS are in
+general worth fixing too.

 ## Piuparts